 The Town has various options for trash disposal and recycling.
-Veolia Environmental Services is contracted by the Town, providing weekly trash disposal and recycling pick-up services.
-Industries in the Town have their waste removal provided by Waste Management.
+Waste Management is contracted by some Town residents to provide weekly trash disposal.
+Monthly and weekly trash disposal and recycling pick-up services are provided by Lentell Disposal to all Town residents.
 The Town does not have a landfill, although the City of Janesville owns and operates one, located on Black Bridge Road between Highway 51 and Turtle Avenue.
 The landfill is available for use to all County residences/entities.